BrianWill/pigeon/docs/go-pigeon-notes.md

 Note a few things:

-- all data type names in StaticPigeon start with uppercase letters, and all other names begin with lowercase letters
+- all data type names in GoPigeon start with uppercase letters, and all other names begin with lowercase letters
 - each parameter is followed by its type
 - after a function's parameters, a colon precedes the function's return type
 - the colon may be omited if a function returns nothing (as in the case of main)